-Uber even has more legroom as a perk listed on their passenger app:
+Uber lists more legroom as a perk to passengers:

 What is the cost?
 Again, that’s kind of a cross between and X and an XL.
 The cost is more than an X but less than XL because you’re not guaranteed an XL sized vehicle, but you’ll be given a vehicle that has been judged by Uber to give you more room.
 Here’s a brief breakdown of cost: